-{The paper is organized as follows: in section 2, we discuss the origin of the refined topological vertex, its relation with instanton calculus of 4D gauge theory and the appearance of a preferred direction.
-In section 3, we discuss the case of local $\mathbf{P}^2$ and show the need for a new vertex.
-In this section we also calculate the refined partition function of the local $\mathbf{P}^2$.
-In section 4, we calculate the new vertex.
-Section 5 is reserved to the gluing rules of the new topological vertex with the refined topological vertex.
-We argue how the new vertex together with the refined vertex completely solve the problem of calculating the refined amplitudes for toric Calabi-Yau threefolds.
-In section 6, we give some applications of the new vertex.
-In section 7, we discuss the relation of our approach to the refined Chern-Simons theory.
-Some technical points are included in appendix A. Notation and identities used are given in appendix B. }
+The paper is organized as follows: In section 2, we discuss the refined topological vertex formalism and the appearance of a preferred direction.
+In section 3, we discuss the case of local $\mathbb{P}^2$ and the need for a new vertex.
+In section 3 we discuss properties of the refined partition function of Hopf link and show that it can be used to determine the refined partition function of local $\mathbb{P}^2$.
+In this section we also determine the a new two legged vertex which extends the refined vertex formalism.
+In section 4 we discuss our conclusions and future directions.